dougolima/kafka-flow/README.md

 # KafkaFlow

-A flexible framewrok to process Kafka messages with multithreading, middlewares, serialization, compression, typed handlers, and message order support.
+A flexible framewrok to process Kafka messages with multithreading, middlewares, serialization, compression, typed handlers and message order support.

 ## Features